-BRIAN CARLYLE COOK CHIEF EXECUTIVE OFFICER AND DIRECTOR Qualifications M.Ed Tenure Geelong Football Club Limited Chief Executive Officer for eighteen years Geelong Football Club Limited Director for eight years Chair of Geelong Football Club Foundation Pty Limited for four years Experience One of Australia's most respected sporting administrators, Brian took up the post in March 1999.
-During his tenure, Brian has overhauled the Club's operations, overseen a dramatic transformation in the Club's finances, and a redevelopment of Simonds Stadium while leading the Club to three AFL Premierships.
-Brian has been awarded with a number of honours including AFL Life Membership, Geelong Football Club Life Membership, the Eunice Gill Award for services coaching at a national level, the Australian Sports Medal and the Australian Sports Execu the Year in 2007.
-Brian is also an Ambassador for Wombats Wish (an organisation established to support bereaved children who lose a parent), Advisory Member of Geelong Major Events and a Director and Chair of Barwon Health.
-Other Responsibilities Attends by invitation - Geelong Football Club Limited Corporate Governance Committee Attends by invitation - Geelong Football Club Limited Finance & Audit Committee Attends by invitation - Geelong Football Club Limited Remuneration Committee
+BRIAN CARLYLE CO OOK - CHIEF EXECUTIVE OFFICER AND DIRECTOR Qualifications M.Ed Tenure Geelong Football Club Limited Chief Executive Officer for nineteen years Geelong Football Club Limited Director appointed 21 December 2009 Chair of Geelong Football Club Foundation Pty Limited for five years Experience One of Australia's most respected sporting administrators.
+Since March 1999 Brian has overhauled the Club's operations, overseen a dramatic transformation in the Club's finances, and a redevelopment of GMHBA Stadium while leading the Club to three AFL Premierships.
+Brian has been awarded a number of honours including AFL Life Membership, Geelong Football Club Life Membership, the Eunice Gill Award for coaching services at a national level, the Australian Sports Medal, the Australian Sports Executive of the Year (2007) and the RJ Hickey award.
+Brian is also an Ambassador for Wombats Wish, Director and Chair of Barwon Health, Director of Slade Group and an Adjunct Professor at Deakin University.
+Other Responsibilities Member of Geelong Football Club Limited Corporate Governance Committee, Finance & Audit Committee and Remuneration Committee